astronomer/docs/astro/cli/configure-cli.md

 ## Set a configuration

-You can set Astro configureations at two different scopes: globally or by project.
+You can set Astro configurations at two different scopes: global and project.

 For project-specific configurations, Astro stores the settings in a file named `.astro/config.yaml` in your project directory.
 This file is generated when you run `astro dev init` in your project folder.
 Global configurations, however, are stored in a central location with the Astro executable.
+If a configuration is set in a project configuration file, it always overrides any of the same configuration in the global configuration file.

 ### Set project configurations